maany/cern-docker-lwce/CE/README.md

 You need get host-certificates for your grid site from a [IGTF](https://www.igtf.net) trusted CA.
 You might have to convert the host certficate into a keypair (**hostkey.pem** and **hostcert.pem**).
 Please follow the instructions [here](https://ca.cern.ch/ca/Help/?kbid=024100) and make sure you have set up the appropriate permissions for your hostkey.pem
 ## Docker
-You need to have docker installed on the machin.
+You need to have docker installed on the machine.
 You can go through the "Get Docker" section on the [Docker](https://www.docker.com) website to set it up, depending on your host platform(Windows/Mac/Linux).
 For CentOS7, the following snippet will setup docker on your machine:
 ~~~